micheles/papers/PITCHME.md

 +++

+**some bottleneck are less obvious**

-- if reading data is the big issue, consider using a distributed filesystem
+- if transferring data is the big issue, consider using a distributed filesystem
 - NFS was really good for us

 +++